-One particular example of process innovation is supply chain innovation which if done well can often assist you in gaining competitive advantage.
+One particular example of process innovation is supply chain innovation which if done well can often assist you in gaining a competitive advantage.

 There are also service innovations.
 Often good service leads to increased sales and some companies have based the majority of their business model on ensuring that the service they provide to their customers is one of the most innovative.

-There is no doubt that innovation is a primary source of change, growth and competitive advantage and there is a constant demand for innovation; the public as a whole always wants newer, better, faster and more efficient products and services.
+There is no doubt that innovation is a primary source of change, growth, and competitive advantage and there is a constant demand for innovation; the public as a whole always wants newer, better, faster, and more efficient products and services.

 When companies create such innovations and the public subsequently starts using them then the revenue of the company often increases and they start to meet the performance goals that they defined for themselves.

 Innovation is quite a broad field though and there are many different types of innovation.
 On this page, I’d like to give a little more clarity to these many different types.

 Harvard professor Clayton Christensen introduced some alternative innovation types that have many similarities to radical and incremental innovations, namely disruptive innovations and sustaining innovations.